An Introduction to the ISV Build Journey

 As part of the award-winning SAP PartnerEdge program, the ‘Build’ engagement model offers solution providers and independent software vendors (ISVs) the ability to rapidly design, build, and commercialize their applications under a single, comprehensive partner program.
-Whether they are creating standalone commercial software, extending SAP solutions, integrating and connecting to SAP data, or modernizing an existing application, the SAP PartnerEdge – Build program will support them at every stage of your journey.
+Whether they are creating standalone commercial software, extending SAP solutions, integrating and connecting to SAP data, or modernizing an existing application, the SAP PartnerEdge – Build program will support them at every stage of their journey.

 What does this journey look like?
 Over the last few months, we’ve overhauled our key platforms, tools, and applications with the goal of providing a harmonized ISV build journey.
 Regardless whether you’re a big established organization or a small startup, or an existing SAP customer trying new business models, we aim to offer the same ISV build journey to every company interested in developing applications with SAP technology.